rniemeyer/knockout-interpolate/README.md

 While the replaced text would not react to changes, a common use case may be inside of a container that is bound using the `template` or `with` binding such that the entire area would get swapped out.
 Values support context variables (`$root`, `$parent`, etc.) and expressions.
 For interpolation that converts to a containerless binding check out: http://mbest.github.io/knockout.punches/.

 The library also allows similar one-way bindings that are not tracked and do not update using the data-koset attribute.
-The syntax is the same as data-bind, and currently supports visible, if, value and attr bindings.
+The syntax is the same as data-bind, and currently supports visible, if, value, attr, and css bindings.

+**Note**

+The css binding depends on either your browser supporting classList, *or* jQuery being present.
+If neither of those conditions is satisfied, any usage of the css binding with data-koset will fail silently.

 ## Examples